 - Maps - Do they include the important landmarks?

 Guests and Mailing Details

-- Are all Your Invitee’s Names Correct (Note: you might check these after you’ve confirmed the wedding invitation design is correct – Be My Guest clients do, for example).
+- Are all Your Invitee's Names Correct (Note: you might check these after you've confirmed the wedding invitation design is correct).

 - Are all Your Invitee's Addresses Correct and Formatted Properly?

-- Have you Included Postcodes (resending invitations is another cost you don’t want to fund)
+- Have you Included postcodes for posted invites (resending invitations is another cost you don't want to fund)

 - Have you Included a Return Mailing Address - and is it formatted correctly?

 - Envelope - Is your envelope big enough to fit the wedding invitation and all pieces in?

 - Postage - How many stamps will your wedding invitation take to post?
 (Lots of people get caught out and order A5 invitations, which use C5 envelopes.
 These bigger sizes take 2 stamps to post - doubling your postage cost)

 - Postcode - Include the postcode with your address if you are asking for postal RSVPs - we want NO excuses for why those RSVPs haven't arrived!

 - RSVP date - around one month before the wedding (More tips on setting your RSVP date here.)